 The topic of reinventing oneself came casually over me – as I went through some previous posts of mine and read my revised “About My Blog” page here.
 I had thought of just giving up this blog, for it had outgrown its initial purpose.

-But time and time again, I would back off and do a little bit of tweaking here and there, just to keep it going even if I have not been able to capture a loyal following.
-And to see how far it can go, learning to see in what ways my blog can inspire or uplift or share something valuable to readers — beyond merely serving as my personal creative platform.
+But time and again, I would back off, do a little bit of tweaking here and there, just to keep it going, even if I’ve not been able to capture a loyal following.
+Just to see how far it can go, learning to see in what ways my blog can inspire or uplift or share something valuable to readers — beyond merely serving as my personal creative platform.
 Continue reading “On Reinventing Oneself”

 Earth’s fiery cone A super blue blood moon ~~ Nature’s perfect collision